 LGBTQ+ Care at Origin

+EDUCATING OUR STAFF.
 We’re grateful for the leadership of Emma Kaeser, PT, DPT, who has worked extensively on creating inclusive health education at the university level to better serve the LGBTQ+ community.
-She is also leading our LGBTQ+ training at Origin.
-She recently shared, “I feel so lucky to be a part of a company that is so dedicated to recognizing the shortcomings of modern healthcare and addressing them head on, including the specific inequities faced by LGBTQ+ folks.”
+Emma is heading up LGBTQ+ inclusivity training at Origin to ensure that anyone you speak with, from a PT to someone on our front desk team, will treat you with respect and care.

-While our clinical team’s core competency is providing physical therapy services for those with natal vaginal anatomy, some of our PTs have training on the specific healthcare needs of trans folks, including pelvic floor PT after a vaginoplasty procedure.
-If our team is not able to support you, we will do our best to refer you out to other experts in the community who have the relevant expertise — and those we acknowledge as safe care providers.
+CONNECTING YOU WITH SAFE PROVIDERS.
+If our team is not able to support you, we will do our best to refer you out to other experts in the community who have the relevant expertise and who we know to be safe care providers.

 USING INCLUSIVE LANGUAGE.
 In the healthcare and business industry, we’ve positioned ourselves as a “women’s health” company, which is critical to working with major organizations to fight for gender equality in medicine.
 We also cite research in the terms used by study authors, which are typically binary.
 And while the majority of our patients do identify as women, we recognize that the terms “woman,” “women,” and “female” do not apply to our entire patient community.
 With that in mind, we’re constantly thinking about how to use more inclusive and accurate terminology.
 That means incorporating phrases like “women and all individuals with vaginal anatomy,” “birthing bodies,” and “vagina/vulva owners,” among others.